Hypergomas/jampack/README.md

 ```

 &nbsp;&nbsp;&nbsp;&nbsp;
-Encoding data is done using a stove, which uses recipes in order to determine which assets it can and can't encode.
+Encoding data is done using an stove, which uses recipes in order to cook asset files.
 If the original asset hasn't been modified, it will skip it.

 &nbsp;&nbsp;&nbsp;&nbsp;
 The recommended use of packagers is in build scripts.